formlio/forml/docs/index.rst

 dependency processing systems due to:

 a. it's specialization on machine learning problems that's wired right into the flow topology and
-b. concept of high level operator composition which helps wrapping complex ML techniques into simple reusable units
+b. concept of high-level operator composition which helps wrapping complex ML techniques into simple reusable units

 Content
 -------

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
-   :hidden:
    :caption: Getting Started

    installation